elisa-amaral/Personal-Expenses-Management-System/README.md

 # Personal Expenses Management System

-This project is a game coded in JavaScript, HTML, CSS and Bootstrap.
+This project is a personal expenses management system coded JavaScript, HTML, CSS and Bootstrap.
+Chrome localStorage was used as the database.

 ## Screenshot